debamitr1012/Miscellaneous_Codes/README.md

 2. A Bitonic Sequence is a sequence of numbers which is first strictly increasing then after a point strictly decreasing.
 A Bitonic Point is a point in bitonic sequence before which elements are strictly increasing and after which elements are strictly decreasing.
 Find bitonic point in a bitonic sequence.
 3. Given an array of digits, sort them with time complexity O(n).
 4. Apply Merge Sort to count inversion pairs in an array.
 Two elements a[i] and a[j] form an inversion pair if a[i] > a[j] and i < j.
 Example: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).

+## Week 3:
+1. Find neighbors of the median element in an array using partitioning strategy of Quick-Sorting method.
+2. Apply Strassen’s Matrix Multiplication strategy for odd dimensional square matrix.
+3. Arrange a list of words (each of equal length) using dictionary sorting strategy.